|

 born in Dover, and lived at 11 Hawkesbury Street.

-He was an Acting Regimental Company Serjeant
+He became an Acting Regimental Company Serjeant

 Major in the 2nd battalion of the